Jaraxxxus/Abarus_test_task/README.md

-# Aborus_test_task
-multithreading socket programm for linux
+# multithreading socket programm for linux

 The task consists of two programs that need to be implemented.
 The interaction of programs should be implemented through the use of sockets.